 Massage therapy students are required to have an annual medical examination.
 A massage student medical form must be completed by a physician or nurse practitioner and submitted to the Health Services Office.
 Massage student medical clearance must be updated each semester.

 Massage students are required to carry liability insurance.
 Massage student liability insurance policies are available through professional massage association student memberships.

-First Aid and Heartsaver CPR certifications are required for all massage therapy students during the program.
+Basic Life Support (BLS) for Healthcare Providers certification is required for all massage therapy students during the program.

 Massage courses are listed under the Healing Arts program.
 Biological science courses including anatomy & physiology, myology, kinesiology, and neurophysiology are listed under the Department of Biological Sciences and Geology.
 Click here to view the QCC schedule of classes online.